EpiModel/EpiModel/README.md

 </table>

-### Documentation
+#### Documentation
 The main website for EpiModel, with tutorials and other supporting files is <a href="http://epimodel.org/" target="_blank">http://epimodel.org/</a>.
 Users are encouraged to join the <a href="http://mailman11.u.washington.edu/mailman/listinfo/epimodel" target="_blank">email list for EpiModel</a> as a place to ask questions, report bugs, and tell us about your research using these tools.

-### Other

 #### Citation
 If using EpiModel for teaching or research, please include a citation:
 > Jenness SM, Goodreau SM, Morris M (2014). *EpiModel: Mathematical Modeling of Infectious Disease.* R Package Version 1.1.1.
 URL: http://epimodel.org/.
 DOI: 10.5281/zenodo.12524.

 #### Funding
-This software is supported by grant number R01HD68395 from the National Institute of Child Health and Human Development.
+Development of this software is supported by the following grants from the National Institutes of Health: R01HD68395 (NICHD), T32HD007543 (NICHD), and R24HD042828 (NICHD).

 #### Copyright
 These materials are distributed under the GPL-3 license, with the following copyright and attribution requirements listed <a href="http://statnet.csde.washington.edu/attribution.shtml" target="_blank">here</a>.